David Martindale: Livingston manager

-Holt quit as Livingston manager in November 2020 – again deciding to leave despite a relatively successful spell where the Lions comfortably retained their top-flight status in both seasons of his tenure – and Martindale was appointed head coach on an interim basis, alongside Tony Caig.
-He won four matches in a row during this time (including a 2020–21 Scottish League Cup quarter-final), and was officially appointed manager until the end of the season on 21 December.
-His side went on to win four subsequent Premiership matches, before securing two draws against title holders Celtic and progressing to the League Cup Final.
-The Scottish Football Association's 'Fit and proper person' hearing by its Professional Game Board took place on 26 January 2021 with a positive outcome for Martindale, who had been turned down in his application to be a club official a year earlier but was supported publicly by eminent sporting academic Phil Scraton and the local MP Hannah Bardell.
+Holt quit as Livingston manager in November 2020 and Martindale was appointed head coach on an interim basis, alongside Tony Caig.
+He won four matches, including a 2020–21 Scottish League Cup quarter-final, and was officially appointed manager until the end of the season on 21 December.

+Under Martindale, the club went on to win four subsequent Premiership matches, before securing draws against title holders Celtic and progressing to the Scottish League Cup final.
+They would be narrowly beaten by St Johnstone.

+The Scottish Football Association's 'fit and proper person' hearing by its Professional Game Board took place on 26 January 2021 with a positive outcome for Martindale, who had been turned down in his application to be a club official a year earlier.
+He was supported publicly by eminent sporting academic Phil Scraton and local MP Hannah Bardell.
 There was also widespread support for Martindale within Scottish football from fans, players and other managers.

 Martindale won Scottish Premiership Manager of the Month in November 2022.

-Despite relegation from the Scottish Premiership in 2023-24, Martindale was given a new one-year contract in May 2024.
+Despite relegation from the Scottish Premiership in 2023–24, Martindale was given a new one-year contract in May 2024.

-On 30 March 2025, Martindale led Livingston to their first trophy in 8 years after they defeated Queens Park 5–0 at Falkirk Stadium to win the 2024-25 Scottish Challenge Cup final.
-After finishing second in the league behind Falkirk in the 2024-25 Scottish Championship he led Livingston to promotion back to the Scottish Premiership at the first attempt after they came from two goals down to beat Ross County 5–3 on aggregate in the play-off final.
+On 30 March 2025, Martindale led Livingston to their first trophy in eight years after a 5–0 victory against Queens Park at Falkirk Stadium to win the 2024–25 Scottish Challenge Cup final.
+After finishing second in the league behind Falkirk in the 2024–25 Scottish Championship, he led Livingston to the Scottish Premiership at the first attempt after they came from two goals down to beat Ross County 5–3 on aggregate in the play-off final.

+On 1 February 2026, after almost six years as Livingston manager, Martindale stepped down to become sporting director at the club, with assistant Marvin Bartley appointed his successor.
+Livingston were six points adrift at the bottom of the Scottish Premiership table amid a winless run of 22 games.
+Martindale is Livingston's longest-serving manager since they changed their name in 1995.

+After the departure of Glenn Whelan on 6 September 2026, Martindale was announced as interim manager alongside Frankie McAvoy.